 The ethnic Tharu community has their own culture, tradition and way of living.
 You will visit the local Tharu village and observe their culture, tradition, and lifestyle.
 The Tharu dance is very popular in the most beautiful Tharu costume.
 Their local food takes your heart.
 You can visit the local theatre where the local Tharu perform their cultural dance with their cultural music in the evening.

-Except for monsoon season i.e. July-August, you can go on this tour.
-The best seasons for the Chitwan Jungle Safari are autumn (September-November) and spring (March-May).
+Except for monsoon season i.e. July-August, you can go on this tour anytime throughout the year.
+But still, the best seasons for the Chitwan Jungle Safari tour are autumn (September-November) and spring (March-May).

 Besides this tour package, if you want to visit other touring destinations, you can simply check tours in Nepal or you can go through the given package link, UNESCO World Heritage Tour, Nepal Cultural Tour, Everest Mountain flight tour, Buddhist Pilgrimage Tour.